-Sometimes, when concerns are more specific, there are more appropriate policies for dealing with them.
+Sometimes, when concerns are more specific, there are more appropriate policies and processes for dealing with them.
 The following list details specific topics of complaints and the correct policy to refer to.
 These policies can be accessed on the School's website or a copy can be requested from the school office.

-- Pupils admissions; please see the school's admission policy or contact Gloucestershire County Council - Pupil exclusions; please see the school's behaviour and exclusion policies - Staff grievance, capability or disciplinary; these are covered by the school's staff conduct and staff capability policies - Where the complaint concerns a third party used by the school; please complain directly to the third party themselves - Anonymous complaints please refer to the Whistleblowing Policy - § Subject access requests and Freedom of Information requests; please see the school's Data Protection and Freedom of Information Policy
+- Pupils admissions; please see the school's admission policy or contact Gloucestershire County Council - Pupil exclusions; please see the school's behaviour and exclusion policies - Staff grievance, capability or disciplinary; these are covered by the school's staff conduct and staff capability policies - Where the complaint concerns a third party used by the school; please complain directly to the third party themselves - Anonymous complaints please refer to the whistleblowing policy - Subject access requests and Freedom of information requests; please see the schools data protection and freedom of information policy in the child's care, for example, the Educational Psychologist, in order to resolve an issue as fairly and fully as possible.